iamluirio/face-morphing-java-android/README.md

     }
 ```

-The following code block calculates the bounding rectangles for three given triangles t1, t2, and t.
-These rectangles enclose each triangle, defining their respective regions in the image.
+We calculate the **bounding rectangles** for three given triangles t1, t2, and t.
+These rectangles enclose each triangle, defining their respective regions in the image:

 ```Java
 private void morphTriangle(Point[] t1, Point[] t2, Point[] t) {